avaje-metrics-deprecated/metrics-api/README.md

 ## Design Goals

 - Low overhead: Statistics collectors are kept simple (count/total/average/maximum).
-Makes use of jsr166e `LongAdder` and `LongMaxUpdater` which minimises contention that can occur when using AtomicLong on systems with lots of cores.
+Use `LongAdder` and `LongMaxUpdater` which minimises contention that can occur when using AtomicLong (e.g. http://minddotout.wordpress.com/2013/05/11/java-8-concurrency-longadder/).
 The overhead of using Histograms and MovingAverages is higher.

 - Metrics are collected and reported frequently (every minute typically).

 - You can add metrics you your JVM/Java Application without ANY code changes by using enhancement.
 Classes annotated with `@Singleton`, JAX-RS Annotations (like `@Path`, `@Comsumes`, `@Produces`) or Spring sterotypes (like `@Service`, `@Component`, `@Repository` etc) can have their public and protected methods automatically enhanced to collect timing metrics.

-### Business Drivers
+## Business Drivers

 With good application performance metrics we can gain insight into the application.
 This can improve communication between Business, Development and DevOps.
 Without good metrics the following questions